exaloop/codon/docs/language/llvm.md

 print(llvm_add(i8(5), i8(6)))  # 11
 ```

-You can also access LLVM intrinsics with `declare`:
+LLVM intrinsics can be accessed with `declare`:

 ``` python
 @llvm